coddiec01/code-challenge/README.md

 ## The application considers the following in it's development:

-Create a Spring Boot REST app that exposes endpoints to -->
+A Spring Boot REST app that exposes endpoints to -->

-• Register a User with basic information, username, and password
+• Registers a User with basic information, username, and password.

-• Upload, view and delete images after authorizing the username/password.
+• Uploads, views and deletes images after authorizing the username/password.

-• Associate the updated list of images with the user profile
+• Associates the updated list of images with the user profile.

-• View the User Basic Information and the Images
+• Views the User Basic Information and the Images

 Furthermore, it integrates with Imgur API to upload, view, and delete the images.